liferay/liferay-docs/develop/learning-paths/mobile/articles/03-creating-get-entries-screenlet/04-creating-the-screenlet-class.markdown

 This also requires that you import `com.liferay.docs.getentriesscreenlet.GetEntriesScreenlet` in `GetEntriesView`.

-By retrieving the selected entry, this `onItemClick` method is analagous to the one that retrieves the selected guestbook in `GetGuestbooksView`.
+By retrieving the selected entry, this `onItemClick` method is analogous to the one that retrieves the selected guestbook in `GetGuestbooksView`.

 That's it!
-Now you're ready to use the Get Entries Screenlet alongside the Get Guestbooks Screenlet.
+Now you're ready to use Get Entries Screenlet alongside Get Guestbooks Screenlet.
 The following section of this Learning Path concludes with both Screenlets working together in harmony.